gitasri-das/gitasri-das/README.md

 ## 🚀 About Me

-🎓 Final Year BTech in Data Science
+🎓 BTech Graduate in Data Science
-📊 Passionate about turning raw data into meaningful insights
+📊 Aspiring Data Analyst passionate about transforming raw data into actionable insights
+📈 Skilled in data cleaning, analysis, and dashboard creation
-💡 Interested in Data Analysis, Business Intelligence & Dashboard Development
+💡 Strong interest in Business Intelligence and data-driven decision making
-📈 Currently preparing for Data Analyst roles
+🚀 Actively seeking opportunities to start my career as a Data Analyst

 ---